Kostassoid/lethe/README.md

 This is basically what this tool does.

 There are other similar applications around (including multiple built-in Linux tools).
-Most of them are proprietary, or slow, or non cross-platform, which was a requirement for me.
+Most of them are proprietary, or slow, or non-cross-platform, which was a requirement for me.
 So I wrote this application.

 ## Features